 There are so many tracking capabilities on these devices, it wasn’t difficult to look for different ways to advance the field of health information technology.
-Let’s consider interoperability – which in this case means the ability to have data move from a device into a remote system for display and analysis.
+Let’s consider interoperability – which in this case means the ability to have data move from a device to a remote system for display and analysis.
 There are so many different products with unique operating systems, this is a nearly undefeatable behemoth stalking the industry.
 Steps toward allowing data to be read on a variety of devices would be beneficial to all of the users of these technologies.
-Apple’s own app HealthKit was the first to link with Electronic Health Record software, and it has been mostly successful to date.
-It’s worked well for everyone except for the Android phone users, which makes up nearly fifty percent of the market.
+Apple’s own app HealthKit was the first to link with Electronic Health Record software, and it has been most successful to date.
+It’s worked well for everyone except for Android phone users, which makes up nearly fifty percent of the market.
 Perhaps the most popular of these wearables is the Fitbit, yet, this device does not link up with HealthKit, so clearly, there is some work to be done.

 A few months ago, Carolina HealthCare System quietly released the first prototypical fitness tracker and electronic health record integration app called MyCarolinas Tracker.
-This app, developed using HealthKit, has direct incorporation with 3 pulse oximeters, 7 bluetooth blood pressure cuffs, and more than 25 health trackers.
+This app, developed using HealthKit, has direct incorporation with 3 pulse oximeters, 7 Bluetooth blood pressure cuffs, and more than 25 health trackers.
 If you don’t want to pay the high cost for one of these devices, you can still use the Apple Health app or, even better, you can use the Moves health app, which is fully functional on both Android and iOS devices.
-These are perfect tools for setting health goals and getting accurate analysis of health metrics over a specified period of time.
+These are perfect tools for setting health goals and getting an accurate analysis of health metrics over a specified period of time.

 These are all very cool technological features, but what is the point?
 I’ve looked at the Health app on my iPhone and, aside from guessing how many steps I’ve walked so far today, I don’t really understand what any of it means.
 So, I’m just sitting on all this data, and it’s not really helping me.
 In order for it to matter, clinically, there must be integration between these devices.
 An example would be the iPhone Health app communicating with the physician’s electronic health record system.
 With incoming information from such a device, the physician can monitor the data and look for patterns of health.